yahuarkuntur/jpauli.github.io/_carew/posts/2014-07-21-php-and-mysql-communication-mysqlnd.md

 	Db closed ->19196 kB

 As you can see, when the buffered resultset is fetched into a PHP array, the memory does not move.
 Far from beeing multiplied by two hun ?
-At the time you'll start writing into this array, thus modifying the fetched results, PHP will duplicate the result on a case by case basis, which is really cool for memory usage.
+Only at the time you'll start writing into this array (should you write into it), thus modifying the fetched results, PHP will duplicate the result on a case by case basis, which is really cool for memory usage.
+If you stay with a read-only approach, then you'll save lots of memory.
-Also, mysqlnd used the PHP memory allocator to store the resultset into its own buffer, the memory usage is shared with PHP, and ``memory_get_usage()`` will show this memory.
+Also, mysqlnd used the PHP memory allocator to store the resultset into its own buffer, the memory usage is shared with PHP, and ``memory_get_usage()`` will show this memory and you could also hit the *memory_limit* PHP setting.

 Knowing that apps mainly SELECT data, then fetches them to usually display them (read only), it is a pure waste to still use libmysql as low level communication for such use cases.
 And I don't talk about batch scripts, written in PHP, treating lots of data from MySQL, and from where people often complain about memory usage...
 It's not PHP's fault you know ;-)

+Another approach would also be to prevent any "fetch all" operation.
+PDO's got such an API : ``$stmt->fetchAll()``, which transforms all the resultset into a PHP variable.
+It is way better for memory usage to seek into the resultset and consume the actual data, then loop to the next one, than looping once and turning any row into a PHP array bucket. *PDOStatement* even implements *Traversable*, and is then usable using foreach, same for mysqli_result.

 ### Statistics